-- 4.1.1 Lots less than 20m wide should comprise a maximum of 1 crossover (no greater than 3m wide) to maintain pedestrian safety along footpaths. - 4.1.2 Crossovers must be positioned to avoid reduction of on-street parking, street trees or large expanses of nature strip. - 4.1.3 A minimum 1m landscape buffer is to be provided between any common driveway and side boundary.
-The buffer should be 3m clear to the sky and accommodate a combination of tall shrub or narrow tree species and understorey planting (grasses and ground covers).
-Excludes chimneys and fence posts. - 4.1.4 Dwellings with a primary frontage to the street should comprise separated pedestrian path to the front door. - 4.1.5 Driveway surfaces should reflect a shared road arrangement given its use as both pedestrian and vehicle access to dwellings.
+- 4.1.1 Lots less than 20m wide should comprise a maximum of 1 crossover (no greater than 3m wide) to maintain pedestrian safety along footpaths. - 4.1.2 Crossovers must be positioned to avoid reduction of on-street parking, street trees or large areas of nature strip. - 4.1.3 A minimum 1m landscape buffer is to be provided between any common driveway and side boundary.
+Landscape buffers should accommodate a combination of tall shrub or narrow tree species and understorey planting (grasses and ground covers). - 4.1.4 Dwellings with a primary frontage to the street should comprise separated pedestrian path to the front door. - 4.1.5 Driveway surfaces should reflect a shared road arrangement given its use as both pedestrian and vehicle access to dwellings.
 Permeable surfaces area encouraged.
-Suitable materials include - Brick paving; - Cobble stones; - Exposed aggregate; - Coloured concrete incorporating paving bands; - Permeable paving is highly encouraged; - Granitic sand or compacted gravel (in bush landscape areas).
+Suitable materials include - Brick paving; - Cobble stones: - Exposed aggregate; - Coloured concrete incorporating paving bands: and - Granitic sand or compacted gravel (in bush landscape areas).